 Timothy Geithner coined the phrase ‘Plan beats no plan’.
 He would know, he was President of the Federal Reserve of New York when the banking crisis struck in 2007.
 He subsequently became President Obama’s Treasury Secretary.

 The inevitable question follows: Is a bad plan better than having no plan at all?
 In short, yes.
 Any plan is better than a blank canvas.
 A poor plan can be adapted, updated and improved during a crisis.
-Plan always beats no plan.
+The plan always beats no plan.
 Crisis communication isn’t about perfection; it’s about pragmatism.

 ‘Be right, be fast, be credible’ is a mantra often invoked when talking about crisis comms, but it is much easier to say than do.

-First, you’ll need to assemble your various response teams; determine who is available and if any third-party experts need adding.
+First, you’ll need to assemble your various response teams; and determine who is available and if any third-party experts need adding.
 Naturally, this will include your crisis management team and the comms team.

 Despite that, your stakeholders will be demanding answers to questions when ready answers and information may not be immediately available.

-Planning an effective crisis response, organisations must be prepared with answers to the following questions:
+In planning an effective crisis response, organisations must be prepared with answers to the following questions:

 The crisis communications team will also have to wrestle with the question as to when to go public about an incident.